Pressure equipment compliance in WA isn’t complicated — it’s just either explained badly, or not at all!

 First, an item of pressure equipment must be designed to an established design standard.

-Once that design is complete, be it to an Australian Standard like AS1210 or an American code like ASME Section VIII Divisi 1, it must be verified by an independent 3rd party.
+Once that design is complete, be it to an Australian Standard like AS1210 or an American code like ASME Section VIII Div.1, it must be verified by an independent 3rd party.

 This person is known as a Design Verifier.
 They generally are employed by a certification house or other authorised organisation.